❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • And more

-According to a private HelloPrenup study, the majority of HelloPrenup users got a prenup to define property as either marital or separate.
+According to a private HelloPrenup survey, the majority of HelloPrenup users got a prenup to define property as either marital or separate.
 This means clarifying who gets what in the event of divorce or death.
 That bank account you own?
 That piece of land you might inherit?
 It’s all fair game, and many people want to make sure it’s safe in the right hands in any scenario life throws their way.

+Once you decide a prenup is a good idea, you’ll need to broach the subject with your fiancé.
+This can be an uncomfortable conversation, so approach it sensitively.
 If they seem hesitant or upset, reassure your partner that asking for a prenup doesn’t mean you lack trust or have doubts about the marriage.
 Rather, explain that you view a prenup as a pragmatic move to establish roles and responsibilities as well as protect both of your interests.
 Explain that although you don’t plan on getting divorced, a prenup is akin to car insurance: despite the fact that you are a good driver and don’t plan on having any major accidents, you still get car insurance just in case.
-Make it clear a prenup would bring you peace of mind and clarity on marital finances, and that you are not acting out of fear or mistrust.
+Make it clear that a prenup would bring you peace of mind and clarity on marital finances, and that you are not acting out of fear or mistrust.

 If your partner is resistant, give them time and space to process the idea before revisiting the discussion.
 It’s also important to compromise.
 This can help make them more comfortable with the prospect of getting a prenup, and keep reassuring them that your commitment to the relationship remains steadfast.
 In other words, you want to do this to strengthen your connection, not diminish it.